 Following this, 20 of the squad went to Banyoles for a week’s training and assessment camp.
 Dot gives this as just one example of the XP plc sponsorship transforming their training compared with previous years, “We had gone to Nottingham for a training camp, but we were stuck inside on the rowing machines because it was snowing horizontally, so because there was money, there was a quick change of plan and we all got sent to Spain instead.
 I just remember being absolutely astonished!”

-Ten of those in the middle group went to Piediluco at the end of January, where a pairs matrix identified Cath Bishop as the top strokesider and Sue Walker as the top bowsider.
+Ten of those in the middle group went to Piediluco at the end of January, where a pairs matrix identified Cath Bishop as the top strokesider (with Lisa Eyre and Helen Rain second equal) and Sue Walker as the top bowsider (with Kate Templeton second).

 First closed assessment (19 February 1995)

 Back in Peterborough one again, Trisha Corless and Phoebe White were the fastest scullers, although Guin Batten was absent through illness and Tish Reid didn’t finish the race because of a back problem.